 The Order may:

-• require him/her to leave your home.
+- require them to leave your home.

 The Magistrates’ Court will hear an application for a DVPO within 48 hours (excluding Sundays and Bank Holidays) of the person being served with a DVPN by the police.